Loan Modification Process: A Step-by-Step Guide

 What is a Loan Modification?

-A loan modification is a change to your existing mortgage terms, typically offered by your lender when you're struggling to make payments.
+A loan modification changes your existing mortgage terms, typically offered by your lender when you're struggling to make payments.
 Unlike refinancing, which replaces your loan, modification adjusts the one you already have.

 Common changes include: